Why Work on Yourself?

 In our opinion, the most important part of therapy is the relationship between the client and the therapist.
 It’s very important that you trust and respect your therapist and know that the therapist is being truthful and showing respect for your needs.
 You might not always like your therapist because sometimes your therapist may point out some difficult things.
 But there should always be an underlying presence of trust and respect.

 Is therapy confidential?

-We tend to think of psychotherapy (or therapy), as a potentially long-term relationship where a person can look at long-standing patterns and dynamics that might be replaying and preventing the person from achieving maximum satisfaction in the areas of career, relationship, or personal fulfillment.
+We tend to think of psychotherapy (or therapy), as a potentially long-term relationship where a person can look at past traumas, pain, and long-standing patterns and dynamics that might be replaying and keeping a person stuck.
 Only licensed mental health providers with a Master’s degree or higher (like the therapists at Omaha Psychotherapy) can provide therapy services.